Pinterest Pixel

 Dotted Lines Indicating Page Breaks

 When working in Excel, dotted lines can also indicate page breaks.
-These lines help users visualize how their worksheet will be divided when printed.
-They appear as light dotted lines across the worksheet, separating the content into different pages.
+They show up as light dotted lines across the worksheet, separating the content into different pages.

 Dotted Lines in Excel

-STEP 1: Go to the View Tab: Navigate to the “View” tab on the ribbon.
+STEP 1: Navigate to the View tab on the ribbon.

 Dotted Lines in Excel